wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 3. Example form using WooCommerce Poor Guys Swiss Knife and WooCommerce Rich Guys Swiss Knife

 == Changelog ==

+= 1.9.7 =

+* Enhancement: Structured presentation of captured data in order-received page and email
+* Enhancement: Add one CC and/or BCC email to all emails send out by WooCommerce
+* Enhancement: Add empty cart button to cart

 = 1.9.6 =